narioinc/cenv/README.md

 * for example `$> cenv --env DEV` can be exeucted to activate your dev environment

-# BEWARE !!
+# BEWARE, DRAGONS AHEAD.... !!
 This tool needs ROOT
-The tool tried to edits the hosts file in yoru OS to add an entry for 127.0.0.1 with the host DNS you specifiy in cenv This operation needs root.
-Please run this command under an elevated shell session in your OS
+cenv edits the hosts file in your OS to add an entry for 127.0.0.1 with the host DNS you specifiy in .cenv file This operation needs root.
+Please run this command under an elevated shell session in your OS.
+There are check in place to prevent this tool running under non-root/non-admin users

 # Supported OS
 For now cenv support